 Improved Fitness During Quarantine

-Let me preface by saying I have been a BGF client for two years.
-My quarantine journey began in late March when I transitioned to working from home.
+My name is Chris Burch and I’ve been a BGF client for two years.
+My quarantine journey began in late March 2020 when I transitioned to working from home.
 Initially, it was fantastic as nothing was really affected by COVID-19 and no restrictions were set in place in the Mobile area.
 I could still go out to eat, go to the gym, etc. and I wasn’t having to sit in an office all day.
 All that changed in a matter of a few weeks.
 I found myself confined to the house, making only the occasional trip to the grocery store to get supplies.
-What I found about myself that I didn’t really realize before is that I generally like to be doing something, and although I love my home the walls can close in quickly.
-I have a job that requires a lot of my time and I stay mentally engaged for 10-12 hours, so coming home from work used to be a refuge.
-With that refuge becoming my workplace and having few options for stress relief, I faced a different path with my fitness journey.
+During this time, I realized that I would rather be going and doing, rather than staying cooped up in a house.
+My job requires 10-12 hours of mentally engaged activity, so coming home from work used to be a refuge.
+But when my house became my workplace, there was no proper distinction between the two, which led me to a different path with my fitness journey.

-As a backstory, my journey with BGF began in the Spring of 2018 after I was diagnosed with high blood pressure and went through multiple tests on my heart to determine there were no underlying conditions causing this.
+As a backstory, I started with BGF in the Spring of 2018 after I was diagnosed with high blood pressure.
+I went through multiple tests on my heart to determine there were no underlying conditions causing this.
 My heart was found to be in great condition and the root of my blood pressure issue was sleep apnea.
 I started using a C-PAP machine to sleep, and over the next few weeks began to feel more energetic.
-I continued my workouts at BGF for the rest of the year, but to be honest it was half-hearted.
-At the end of the year, I accepted the fact I was not putting my all into it and wasn’t seeing much change in my weight and overall fitness.
+I continued my workouts at BGF for the rest of the year, but to be honest, it was half-hearted.
+At the end of the year, I accepted the fact that I was not putting my all into it and wasn’t seeing much change in my weight and overall fitness.
 In early 2019, I sat down with Braxton who, over the course of the past 2 years, had become a very close friend, and we decided to change the direction of my training.
 I became more focused and workouts became more intense.
 Fast forward to the end of 2019, I was down almost 70 lbs and in the best shape of my life.